-It may seem romantic in movies and television shows when someone says to the one they love that they cannot live without them and that they are all they have.
-In reality, though, it is very unhealthy to have an obsession over one person, especially if the feelings are not returned.
-It is important to learn to establish your independence and close yourself off from that person before your mental health worsens.
+It may seem romantic in movies, and television shows when someone says to the one they love that they cannot live without them and that they are all they have.
+In reality, it is very unhealthy to have an obsession with one person, especially if the feelings are not returned.
+Learning to establish independence and close yourself off from that person is essential before your mental health worsens.

-Obsessive love disorder is when you are obsessed with someone that you think you are in love with.
-It can be being overly protective over that person which can mean controlling them.
+Obsessive love disorder is when you are obsessed with someone you think you love.
+It can entail being overly protective over that person, which can mean controlling them.
 It can mean telling them where to go, what to do, what to eat, etc. Real love is respecting the choices of others and giving them space when they ask for it.
 If you do not respect a person’s boundaries, that is when your infatuation for that person becomes an unhealthy obsession.

-The symptoms can include an overwhelming attraction to someone that they take over your thoughts and actions.
-It can also mean extreme jealously whether they are spending time with someone of the opposite sex, with their friends, or family.
+The symptoms can include an overwhelming attraction to someone that takes over your thoughts and actions.
+It can also mean extreme jealousy whether they are spending time with someone of the opposite sex, friends, or family.
 You do not want the one you are infatuated with to share their attention with anyone but you.
-If the one you are infatuated with is spending time with someone else, this causes you to question that person’s motives or why you were not invited.
+If the one you are obsessed with is spending time with someone else, this causes you to question that person’s motives or why you were not invited.

 What Causes Obsessive Love Disorder?

 This disorder can be the result of several mental health disorders.
 It can be a symptom of:

 - Bipolar disorder

 - Delusional Disorder